wb-airbus/soxy/README.md

 [rdp2tcp](https://rdp2tcp.sourceforge.net).

-soxy supports native Windows RDP (real or virtual host) as well as VMware Horizon and Citrix virtual machines.
+soxy supports native Windows RDP (real or virtual host) as well as VMware Horizon, Citrix virtual machines and XRDP.

 On the client side, soxy works as a plugin on: